MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 # Explore the home page

-The **Processes** screen is the Power Automate Process Mining home page.
+The **Processes** screen is the Power Automate Process Mining desktop app home page.
 It's where you'll find an overview of your processes and views.
 It's also where you can dig deeper into your processes by creating different views, or ways of analyzing your processes.

 ## Launch the application